johnpolacek/nextjs-mdx-blog-starter/README.md

 If you would like to add more data to your posts, such as author information or other meta data, simple add more fields to the [front matter](https://jekyllrb.com/docs/front-matter/) in your mdx files and add the field names to the `getStaticProps` function for the various pages that display posts.
 See also the official [Next.js Blog Starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) which served as the basis for this project.

-To edit the styling of the site, you can make changes to the theme file at `src/layout/Theme.js`.
+To edit the styling of the site, such as colors, typography and spacing, you can make changes to the theme file at `src/layout/Theme.js`.
+It is also there you can define styles for dark mode, or remove it.

 Of course, you can change or add to the existing components in `src/components/ui` or edit or create new pages in `src/pages` and `src/components/views`.

 To further customize the site, refer to the [Theme UI documentation](https://theme-ui.com/getting-started) for making and styling your own components.